ibragim-bad/machine-learning-design-primer/README.md

 **Sampling - sampling from all possible real-world data to create training data**
 1. Non-Probability Sampling - selective bias - OK for init
     + Convenience - what is available
-    + Snowball - Example: collect friend of friends on social network.
+    + Snowball - Example: collect friends of friends on the social network.
     + Judgement - expert decision.
     + Quota - Example: 30 from each age group
 2. Probability Sampling